 A new model for major challenges

-Another strand of London Ventures’ work aimed to foster innovation around specific strategic challenges facing councils and residents.
-For this we created an incubator model that focussed on a single issue, first defining and understanding the problem then working with partners to find solutions.
+Another strand of London Ventures’ work aims to foster innovation around specific strategic challenges facing councils and residents.
+For this we create an incubator model that focusses on a single issue, first defining and understanding the problem then working with partners to find solutions.

 One such key strategic priority is homelessness.
 With support from a cross-sector working group (London boroughs, landlord associations, national charities, and insurance providers) we helped to reduce spending on temporary accommodation across London.
 This was achieved through a ground-breaking scheme that helps people independently and more easily access the private rental sector, while also removing the need for local authorities to pay cash deposits.
 EY also led the development of an online pan-London platform for monitoring and allocation of all temporary accommodation placements across the capital.

 It’s not all about technology.
 Innovative, low-cost modular temporary accommodation can rapidly increase supply to address homelessness.
 Here, led by EY, London boroughs secured £11mn from Mayor Sadiq Kahn for the procurement and build of an initial 200 modular units.
 These can support over 660 people in the first five years alone and help to reduce the high cost of providing temporary accommodation.

 Supporting a better London

 We are pleased that the London Ventures programme has been recognised by our industry, with EY being named winners in the Innovation in Digital & Technology category and overall project of the year at the 2019 MCA Awards.
 But, more importantly, we are delighted to use our expertise to help London councils to improve outcomes for their most vulnerable citizens.

 For further information please contact: